Seme4eg/goToTopNoJQ/README.md

-# goToTopNoJQ
-This is go to top plugin wihout using JQuery
+Go to top plugin wighout using JQuery